 We enjoyed the rest of the day walking around Russe on our own.
 We were reminded that river cruising doesn’t keep you locked up on a boat, and that we were still able to stumble upon interesting sites by ourselves.
 Or just stumble.
 (Watch your step, Kris.)

 We had an excellent, info-packed guide who narrated our drive around Bucharest and our visits to the ethnographic Village Museum, and the enormous Palace of the Parliament.
-This brought the Ceausescu era back into focus for us, and brought home some of the atrocities of his lovely wife Anna, too.
+This brought the Ceausescu era back into focus for us, and brought home some of the atrocities of his lovely wife, Elena, too.
 (We'd heard about her propensity for burning people alive from a Bulgarian guide.)
 Even with this quick tour by bus, we could see how dramatically Ceausescu changed the landscape of the city.

 We highly recommend adding days to the front and back of your Viking River Cruise, as we did in both Budapest and Bucharest.
 Explore on your own.
 The introductions are nice, but getting a feel for these bigger cities will only come from walking around when and where you want.

 In addition to the seven included tours off the ship, and a few other optional excursions, we were lucky to hear from a couple crew members about their experiences growing up in this part of the world during Soviet times.